-In relation to Procurement, an Internal Audit report provided to Audit Committee in December 2018 highlighted weaknesses in the Council's procurement arrangements within Roads and Greenspace in that a number of procurement processes had been completed without following the Council's Financial Regulations.
+As highlighted in the 2018/2019 Annual Governance Statement, in relation to procurement, an Internal Audit report provided to Audit Committee in December 2018 highlighted weaknesses in the Council's procurement arrangements within Roads and Greenspace in that a number of procurement processes had been completed without following the Council's Financial Regulations.
 This was confirmed by an Audit Scotland review which also identified weaknesses in the controls in place to monitor revenue spend consistently against contracts across all services, and for identifying and managing potential conflicts of interest relating to staff involved in procurement activity.
-Improvement plans from both audits have been agreed by management which aim to increase compliance and management processes.
-A previous Internal Audit report had also highlighted improvement action required in relation to Fire and Security Alarms contracts.
+Improvement plans from both audits were agreed by management which aim to increase compliance and management processes.

-As part of the planned Internal Audit Plan for 2019/20 a follow-up audit on the agreed action plans from the above audit and previous audits where procurement had been identified as an area for improvement has been undertaken and has found that in general audit actions have been implemented by management though within Roads and Greenspace while there have been improvements in practice, there are a number of further improvements required.
-The follow-up Internal Audit report has therefore produced a number of further recommendations.
+As part of the planned Internal Audit Plan for 2019/20 a follow-up audit on the agreed action plans from the above audit and previous audits where procurement was identified as an area for improvement has now been undertaken and found that in general audit actions have been implemented by management though within Roads and Greenspace while there have been improvements in practice, there are a number of further improvements required.
+The follow-up Internal Audit report produced a number of further recommendations.
+These recommendations have also been followed up and all actions have been completed.